malcommac/SwiftDate/README.md

 ## How to get started

 * **Check our website [http://malcommac.github.io/SwiftDate/index.html](http://malcommac.github.io/SwiftDate) to learn more about all available functions with a comprehensive list of examples**
-* Install SwiftDate via CocoaPods, Chartage or Swift Package Manager
+* Install SwiftDate via CocoaPods, Carthage or Swift Package Manager
 * Have fun!

 ## Documentation